debtcollective/membership/README.md

 4. `Procfile.spec`: Starts webpack to create the static files for tests. _Good to know:_ If you want to start `rails s` separately to debug in pry, then run `Procfile.spec` to generate the assets and run rails s in a separate console.

 ### User sessions

 We use cookie based authentication across subdomains instead of creating sessions between apps.
 This provides a better experience and fixes out of sync sessions between Discourse and other apps.
 [Read how to setup a user session](https://github.com/debtcollective/discourse-debtcollective-sso/blob/od/v2/README.md).

 ## Developer notes

+### Ruby 2.7 deprecations warnings

+Rails and other gems have to fix warnings in Ruby 2.7.
+Until that happens, we can supress these warnings by passing `RUBYOPT='-W:no-deprecated -W:no-experimental'` environment variable when running commands. ex `RUBYOPT='-W:no-deprecated -W:no-experimental' bundle exec rake db:migrate`

+To supress this warnings globally until are fixed, you can add `export RUBYOPT='-W:no-deprecated -W:no-experimental'` to `~/.zshrc` file.
+This is the recommended way to not keep writing the same command over and over again.

+We have added a make command to run specs with this env variable set, so you can run `make spec` and it will run without warnings.

+Another way to supress this warnings globally

 ### Running Foreman

 [Foreman](https://github.com/ddollar/foreman) has the following note around installing this gem.

 > Ruby users should take care not to install foreman in their project's Gemfile.

 Therefore as a developer, you're expected to run

 ```bash
  gem install foreman
 ```

 And run the commands using your gemset installation of foreman.

 ### Formatting